 Listen to everyone

 The person you end up talking to may never buy your product or service.
 But chances are they know someone who will.
+Or may do in the future.

-Update: Two years on, she asked me to revamp her website content after a re-design.
+At one event, I started chatting to a specialist printer of legal casework.
+Two years on, she asked me to revamp her website content after a re-design.
 So the long game does work!

 Don’t be card-happy.
 Wait to be asked.